-- 12. A full good character430 direction is as follows: - (1) Good character is not a defence to the charge. - (2) However, evidence of good character counts in D's favour in two ways: - (a) D's good character supports D's credibility and so is something which the jury should take into account when deciding whether they believe D's evidence (the 'credibility limb'); and - (b) D's good character may mean that D is less likely to have committed the offence with which D is charged (the 'propensity limb'). - (3) It is for the jury to decide what weight they give to the evidence of good character, taking into account everything they have heard about the defendant. - 13.
-Where D is of good character but has not given evidence, D is entitled to a full good character direction if D has made an out of court statement (usually to the police) on which he/she relies, and to a good character direction limited to the "propensity limb" if D has not made such a statement. - 14.
+- 10. A full good character463 direction is as follows: - (1) Good character is not a defence to the charge. - (2) However, evidence of good character counts in D's favour in two ways: - (a) D's good character supports D's credibility and so is something which the jury should take into account when deciding whether they believe D's evidence (the 'credibility limb'); and - (b) D's good character may mean that D is less likely to have committed the offence with which D is charged (the 'propensity limb'). - (3) It is for the jury to decide what weight they give to the evidence of good character, taking into account everything they have heard about the defendant. - 11.
+It is inadvisable to dilute the good character direction by extraneous words to the effect that everyone has good character to begin with.
+In Neumann,464 the Court of Appeal said it would be rare that such a reference would be helpful, and it is possible that it could be positively unhelpful or even dangerous. - 12.
+A D of good character who has not given evidence is entitled to: - (1) a full good character direction if relying on an out of court statement (usually to the police), or to - (2) a good character direction limited to the "propensity limb" if D has not made such a statement.
 It will be necessary to give the jury a direction at some stage of the summing up about the inferences that may, or must not, be drawn from D's not having given evidence: see Chapter 17-5.
-See Examples 5 and 6 below. - 15.
-Where the prosecution relies on disputed evidence of previous misconduct on the part of a defendant otherwise entitled to a good character direction, the judge should direct the jury that: - (1) if they are sure the evidence is true, they may take it into account as evidence of bad character, adding an appropriate bad character direction (as to which see Chapter 12 below); whereas - (2) if they are not sure the evidence is true, they should disregard it, adding an appropriate good character direction.
+See Examples 5 and 6 below.